pestphp/docs/expectations.md

 <a name="when"></a>
 ### `when()`

-Executes the given callback when the first argument given to the method evaluates to `true`.
+The `when()` modifier runs the provided callback when the first argument passed to the method evaluates to true.

 ```php
 expect($user)